Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 4. “Caudofemoral Musculature and the Evolution of Theropod Locomotion”.
 Stephen M. Gatesy. *Paleobiology* 16 (1990): 170-186.

 5. "The Phylogeny and Evolutionary History of Tyrannosauroid dinosaurs".
-Stephen L. Brusatte and Thomas D. Carr. *Scientific Reports* (2016)
+Stephen L. Brusatte and Thomas D. Carr. *Scientific Reports* 6 (2016).

 6. “A Complete Skeleton of a Late Triassic Saurischian and the Early Evolution of Dinosaurs”.
-Nesbitt et al. (2009).
+Nesbitt et al. *Science* (2009): 1530-1533.

 7. “The Phylogeny of Ceratosauria (Dinosauria: Theropoda)”.
-Carrano and Sampson (2008).
+Matthew T. Carrano and Scott D. Sampson. *Journal of Systematic Paleontology* 6 (2008): 183-236.

 8. “A new clade of archaic large-bodied predatory dinosaurs (Theropoda: Allosauroidea) that survived to the latest Mesozoic”.
-Benson, Carrano, and Brusatte (2010).
+Roger B. J. Benson, Matthew T. Carrano, and Stephen L. Brusatte. *Naturwissenshaften* 97 (2010): 71-78.

 9. “Torvosaurus gurneyi n. sp., the Largest Terrestrial Predator from Europe, and a Proposed Terminology of the Maxilla Anatomy in Nonavian Theropods”.
-Hendrickx and Mateus (2014).
+Christophe Hendrickx and Octavio Mateus. *PLoS ONE* 9:3 (2014).

 10. “A Basal Dinosaur from the Dawn of the Dinosaur Era in Southwestern Pangaea”.
-Martinez et al. (2011).
+Martinez et al. *Science* 331 (2011):206-210.

 11. “New Dromaeosaurids (Dinosauria: Theropoda) from the Lower Cretaceous of Utah, and the Evolution of the Dromaeosaurid Tail”.
-Senter et al. (2012).
+Senter et al. *PLoS ONE* 7:5 (2012).

 12. “New Basal Iguanodonts from the Cedar Mountain Formation of Utah and the Evolution of Thumb-Spiked Dinosaurs”.
-McDonald et al. (2010).
+McDonald et al. *PLoS ONE* 5:11 (2010).

 13. “Phylogeny of Basal Iguanodonts (Dinosauria: Ornithischia): An Update”.
-McDonald et al. (2012).
+Andrew T. McDonald. *PLoS ONE* 7:5 (2012).

 14. “New data on the diversity and abundance of small-bodied ornithopods (Dinosauria, Ornithischia) from the Belly River Group (Campanian) of Alberta”.
-Brown et al. (2013).
+Brown et al. *Journal of Vertebrate Paleontology* 33 (2013): 495-520.

 15. “A new species of Saurolophine Hadrosaurid dinosaur from the Late Cretaceous of the Pacific coast of North America”.
-Marquez and Wagner (2013).
+Albert Prieto-Marquez and Jonathan R. Wagner. *Acta Palaeontologica Polonica* 58 (2013): 255-268.

 16. "A new ornithopod (Dinosauria, Ornithischia) from the Upper Cretaceous of Antarctica an its palaeobiogeographical implications".
-Rozadilla et al. (2015).
+Rozadilla et al. *Cretaceous Research* 57 (2015): 311-324.

 17. "A New Leptoceratopsid (Ornithischia, Ceratopsia) with a Unique Ischium from the Upper Cretaceous of Shandong Province, China".
-He et al. (2015)
+He et al. *PLoS ONE* 10:12 (2015).

 18. “Pelvic and Hindlimb Musculature of Tyrannosaurus rex (Dinosauria:Theropoda)”.
-Carrano and Hutchinson (2002).
+Matthew T. Carrano and John R. Hutchinson. *Journal of Morphology* 253 (2002): 207-228.

 19. "Dinosaurian Precursors from the Middle Triassic of Argentina: Marasuchus lilloensis, gen. nov.".
-Sereno and Arcucci (1994).
+Paul C. Sereno and Andrea B. Arcucci. *Journal of Vertebrate Paleontology* 14 (1994): 53-73.

 20. “Comparative Osteology and Phylogenetic Relationship of *Edmontosaurus* and *Shantungosaurus* (Dinosauria: Hadrosauridae) from the Upper Cretaceous of North America and East Asia”.
-Xing et al. (2014).
+Xing et al. *Acta Geologica Sinica* 88 (2014): 1623-1652.

 21. “A New Species of Camptosaurs (Ornithopoda: Dinosauria) from the Morrison Formation (Upper Jurassic) of Dinosaur National Monument, Utah, and  Biomechanics Analysis of its Forelimb”.
-Carpenter and Wilson (2008).
+Kenneth Carpenter and Yvonne Wilson. *Annals of Carnegie Museum* 76 (2008): 227-263.

 22. “How many dinosaur species were there?
 Fossil bias and true richness estimated using a Poisson sampling model”.
-Starrfelt and Liow (2016).
+Jostein Starrfelt and Lee Hsiang Liow. *Philosophical Transactions of the Royal Society B* 371:1691 (2016).